Murder of Betsy Aardsma: Richard Haefner

-Later developments

-In August 1975, two boys who worked in Haefner's family rock shop would separately accuse him of having molested them.
+In August 1975, two young boys who worked in Haefner's family rock shop would separately accuse him of having molested them.
 Although his subsequent trial resulted in a hung jury, these accusations resulted in his filing a number of subsequent vindictive lawsuits.
 Haefner successfully ensured the expungement of the records pertaining to his arrest and trial in 1981.
 Several years after Aardsma's murder, an acquaintance of Haefner's named Lauren Wright (no relation to David Wright) would report that shortly after 6 p.m. on the date of Aardsma's murder, Haefner had arrived at his household in a state of exhausted panic, blurting: "Have you heard?
 A girl I dated was murdered in the library!"
 Having conversed with the Wrights for a short period of time, Haefner left their household.
 This account contradicts Haefner's official accounts of his movements which he provided to investigators.

-Wright failed to inform investigators of this conversation until 1976, following an argument with Haefner, who by the 1970s had begun to focus his interests upon volcanology.
+Lauren Wright failed to inform investigators of this conversation until 1976, following an argument with Haefner, who by the 1970s had begun to focus his interests upon volcanology.
 He remained a close acquaintance of Haefner's until the latter died alone in a hospital bathroom in March 2002.
 His cause of death was a tear in his aorta which bled into his lungs—a similar manner of death endured by Aardsma.

 In 2009, a nephew of Haefner's contacted Sherwood to divulge that on one occasion in approximately 1975, he had overheard a heated conversation between Haefner and his mother, Ere, who had been aware of several accusations of pederasty levelled against her son dating back to 1967.
-According to this individual, the conversation had occurred shortly after Haefner's 1975 arrest for molestation, and his mother had expressed her concerns as to whether the police suspected him of having "killed that girl" at Penn State.
+According to this individual, the conversation had occurred shortly after Haefner's 1975 arrest, and his mother had expressed her concerns as to whether police suspected him of having "killed that girl" at Penn State.
 She had also chided him for coming to the attention of the police after "all [her] efforts" to protect him on the previous occasion.
 The overall context of this conversation indicated to Haefner's nephew that he had confessed to Aardsma's murder to his mother, who had ended the scolding of her son with the sentence: "You killed that girl, and now you're killing me!"